gcho91/algorithm-night-2018/readme.md

         ########
 ```
+____

 4. **Calculate genetics**

- Given the following object of parents and their genetic probabilities, write a function that takes two parents and two traits, and calculates the percent chance that a child with those parents will have that trait, based on the parents' genes.
+ Given the following object of parents and their genetic probabilities, write a function that takes two parents and two traits, and calculates the percent chance that a child with those parents will have that trait, based on the parents' genes _(note: for this question we are ignoring the dominant and recessive mechanisms of true gene expression)_

 Ex: (['Amanda', 'Gerald'], ['blueEyes', 'brownHair']) -> .096% chance that their child will have both blue eyes and brown hair.